3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 - Pre-work and About Me page completion

 ## Hook (5m)
 This morning we are going to take a look at the DOM and how we can use the Chrome Dev Tools to manipulate it.
-This afternoon we will look at more advanced ways to perform DOM manipulation using Javascript.
+Next Wednesday we will look at more advanced ways to perform DOM manipulation using Javascript.

 <details>
 <summary>To start, can someone describe the difference between HTML and the DOM in their own words?</summary>